rainforestapp/rainforest-cli/README.md

 - `--embed-tests` - Use with `rainforest export` to export your tests without extracting the steps of an embedded test.
 - `--test-folder /path/to/directory` - Use with `rainforest [new, upload, export]`.
 If this option is not provided, rainforest-cli will, in the case of 'new' create a directory, or in the case of 'upload' and 'export' use the directory, at the default path `./spec/rainforest/`.
+- `--import-variable-csv-file /path/to/csv/file.csv` - Use with `run` and `--import-variable-name` to upload new tabular variable values before your run to specify the path to your CSV file.
+- `--import-variable-name NAME` - Use with `run` and `import-variable-csv-file` to upload new tabular variable values before your run to specify the name of your tabular variable.

 #### Specifying Test IDs